LucasGalhardoLima/teste-cora/README.md

 # install dependencies
 $ yarn install

+# run a server with the json data (you must run it before yarn dev)
+$ json-server data/data.json

-# serve with hot reload at localhost:3000
+# serve with hot reload at localhost:3000 or a random port if 3000 is used
 $ yarn dev

 # build for production and launch server